Wildapfel/Wildapfel/README.md

 - I am showing my bioinformatics workflows, meant to be my portfolio for applications
 - The workflows are private, I only make you a contributor if I apply at your company

+### *Theses*
+- Discovering & Localizing Motifs in DAP-seq data with CNNs and XAI (Integrated Gradients)
+- Quantification of Embroy Nuclei of Flatworm using CNNs and tracked 4D image data  (Bachelor)

 ### *Skills*
 - Sequence Modelling
 - Motif Discovery & Localisation (statisitcal & ML/AI)